 Building on several conferences convened by FPRI’s Defense Task Force starting in 1996, which culminated in the publication of a book in 2002 entitled America the Vulnerable: Our Military Problems and How to Fix Them, FPRI’s Program on National Security is designed to address the issues raised above through a focus on research, publication, and education.

-Publication.
-In addition to the reports mentioned above, program materials are published as E-Books, FPRI E-Notes (distributed to over 25,000 individuals in over 85 countries), and through other publication outlets (journals, newspapers, etc.).
+- Publication.
+Research produced by the program or its individual scholars is published as E-Books, FPRI E-Notes (distributed to over 25,000 individuals in over 85 countries), and through outside publication outlets (books, journals, newspapers, blogs, etc.).